Dear Nigerian Youths, Keep your Degree in safe custody for future opportunity, and engage in entrepreneur skills

 A degree holder does not know how to generate money unless that money is generated for the employer.
 A degree holder is so dependent on the salary that he can do anything to get a job but will not think of starting a business of his own to employ others.

-A school I visit, there is a man that is of very humble background.
+In a school I once visited, there is a man that is of very humble background.
 He does not speak English but sells Coke, Fanta and Sprite at N80 each making a profit of N10 on each drink.
 He also sells chips at N50 making a profit of N17 on each portion.
 Not less than 80 students buy chips and a drink every single day.
 This means he makes a profit of N27 for a drink and chips and a total profit of N2,160 per day…every single day.
 In ten days he makes a profit of N21,600 in twenty days N43,200 and in thirty days N64,800.

 The degree holder working in a bank at the till gets a salary of N45,000 every month.

 Because they have decided to pride themselves in a degree and failed to think better than a man who does not have even a certificate to his name.

 Degree holders spend their time liking articles on Linkedin and Facebook but never have any care in the world to implement what they like.
 Poverty starts from the mind, a mind that just likes things but never to implement those things.

 If you want to progress, keep that degree and start thinking better than someone without a degree.
 There’s no white-collar Job anywhere bro!